ExpShield: Safeguarding Web Text from Unauthorized Crawling and LLM Exploitation: Additional Results

 \subsection{MIA Results}

-\textbf{Influence of defender portion.} We demonstrate the influence of defender portion $r$ on the defense effectiveness in \Cref{fig:inf_r_APP}.
+\textbf{Influence of Defender Portion.} We demonstrate the influence of defender portion $r$ on the defense effectiveness in \Cref{fig:inf_r_APP}.
 A smaller defender ratio results in a lower privacy risk, or equally a better defense effectiveness under both sample-level and user-level MIA.

-\textbf{Full results of variant MIA signals.} Due to space limitation, we omit the MIA results for each MIA signal and only report the maximum MIA AUC and TPR across different MIA signals.
-We report the full results in \Cref{tab:main_nobd-APP} and \Cref{tab:mainbd-APP}.
+\textbf{Full Results of Variant MIA Signals.} Due to space limitation, we omit the MIA results for each MIA signal and only report the maximum MIA AUC and TPR across different MIA signals.
+We report the full results with privacy backdoor \Cref{tab:mainbd-APP} and omit the one without privacy backdoor due to space limitation.